Mokshsuthar/PurchaseViewModel/README.md

 }
 ```

+## Checking Purchase Status
+There is no need to save any user defaults regarding purchases.
+Everything is already managed and saved by the `PurchaseModel`.
+To check if a purchase has been made, you can use any of the following UserDefaults keys:

+- `UserDefaults.isPurchase`
+- `UserDefaults.isProUser`
+- `UserDefaults.isProUser.isPro`

+All these keys hold the same value.

 With these steps, you should be able to integrate and use the `PurchaseModel` in your project.
 Ensure you customize the `purchaseIds` and other properties as per your app's requirements.